Chapter 13 : A Lesson in Persuasion

 But instead he takes his time, gaze unwaveringly on mine as he plays with a letter block in his free hand, juggling it over his knuckles until they become black.
 Elbow on the corner of the printing press, sleeve rolled up, his shirt's barely an inch away from inked ruin.
 The more his eyes bore into me, the more I want to see that white fabric stained.

-He flips the block into the air and it lands into his palm.
-He sets it alongside the others on the press.
+He flips the block into the air and it lands in his palm.
+He sets it alongside the others.
+"You didn't show."

 "See previous statement: piss off.
 Now answer the fucking question or—do I need to say it again?"